M^3ashy: Multi-Modal Material Synthesis via Hyperdiffusion: Methods

 We then proceed by adopting the spherical coordinates of the half and difference vectors $\rv{h}$ and $\rv{d}$, specifically $\theta_{\rv{h}}, \varphi_{\rv{h}}, \theta_{\rv{d}}, \varphi_{\rv{d}}$, as inputs to our neural fields.
 A further advantage of using the Rusinkiewicz reparametrization is that, since our materials are isotropic, the BRDF remains invariant with respect to $\varphi_{\rv{h}}$.
 Consequently, we can omit this parameter, reducing the input complexity from $(\rv{\omega}_i, \rv{\omega}_o) \in \mathbb{R}^6$ to $(\theta_{\rv{h}}, \theta_{\rv{d}}, \varphi_{\rv{d}}) \in [0, \frac{\pi}{2}]^2 \times [0, \pi)$.
 This reparametrization enhances the efficiency of our neural field representation without sacrificing accuracy.

 \paragraph{Mean absolute logarithmic loss} The high dynamic range of BRDF values makes fitting reflectance data particularly sensitive to error distribution.
 For low reflectance values, even minor fitting errors can have a large impact on the loss, causing shifts in perceived ``hue'' in rendered images, which leads to unrealistic colors and reduced visual fidelity.
-To address these issues, we employ a mean absolute logarithmic loss for BRDF values:
+To address these issues, we employ a mean absolute logarithmic loss for BRDF values~\cite{sztrajman2021nbrdf}:

-where \( f_r \) denotes the ground-truth BRDF, which \( f_r^{\rv{\xi}} \) aims to approximate, and \( \theta_i \) is the polar angle of the incident direction.
+where \( f_r \) denotes the ground-truth BRDF, and \( \theta_i \) is the polar angle of the incident direction.
 This loss is computed per color channel, offering a balanced approach that stabilizes training across samples with both low and high values.
 Consequently, it enhances the model’s capability to manage dynamic reflectance variations, leading to more realistic color reproduction and improved visual fidelity.

 \paragraph{Weight initialization} Ideally, the neural materials in NeuMERL should originate from a consistent distribution.
-However, due to a phenomenon known as \emph{weight symmetry}~\cite{bengio2011expressive}, we observe that different weight configurations can yield the same neural field.
+However, due to a phenomenon known as \emph{weight symmetry}~\cite{liao2016important}, we observe that different weights can yield the same neural field.
 For instance, swapping weights between two neurons in a hidden layer, or flipping the signs of both input and output weights for a neuron before an odd, linear, or piecewise-linear activation function like ReLU~\cite{nair2010rectified}, results in an identical neural field.
 To address this, we propose using the optimized weights from the first fitted neural field as the initialization for subsequent neural field fittings.
-This approach helps align the weights across all fitted fields, promoting consistency within the NeuMERL dataset and facilitating smoother training of the hyperdiffusion model in the next stage.
+This approach helps align the weights across all fitted fields, promoting consistency within NeuMERL and facilitating smoother training of the hyperdiffusion model in the next stage.